rich-7941/English-Water/content/english/pages/water-leak.md

 6. **If the red dial is not moving**

    If the red dial is not moving, there might be an issue in the pipework or plumbing inside your home.
-This is your responsibility, so you’ll need to call a plumber to fix the problem.
+This is your responsibility, so you’ll need to call a certified contractor to fix the problem.

-If you are a tenant, it's your landlord’s responsibility to find and repair the leak.
+If you are a tenant, it’s your landlord’s responsibility to find and repair the leak.
 Please inform them if you have a leak.

-If the leak is outside your home but still on your property, you’ll need specialist water contractors.
-They can perform water supply pipe leak detection, repairs, and replacements.
+If the leak is outside your home but still on your property, you’ll need the services of a specialist water contractor.
+They can carry out water supply pipe replacements, which are always recommended as patch repairs are prone to leak again.

-These contractors are approved WaterTrust plumbers and work in compliance with UK Byelaws and Water Fittings Regulations.
+These contractors are WaterTrust certified, a mark of their expertise and commitment to quality.
+They work in compliance with UK Byelaws and Water Fittings Regulations, ensuring that your leak is handled professionally and in line with water industry standards.

-We recommend contacting a WaterTrust-approved plumber by visiting this dedicated webpage.
+We recommend contacting a WaterTrust certified contractor.